emilygv/emilyvernon.com/_projects/sneakers/ombre-sequins.md

 client: Converse
 season: "Holiday 2013"
 ---
 This party statement material with depth and shine comes in two ombre executions.
-The white and black oxs exhibit a vertical fade, while the black hi and blue ox are metallic mixes.
+The champagne and black oxs exhibit a vertical fade, while the black hi and blue ox are metallic mixes.
 Either duo delivers a punch for any outfit.